 Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

-The provision and management of containers are assumed by shipping lines and container leasing companies, with the repositioning of empty containers mainly the outcome of imbalances in trade flows.
+The provision and management of containers are assumed by shipping lines and container leasing companies, with the repositioning of empty containers primarily resulting from trade flow imbalances.

 1. The Box Market

-China accounts for about 90 to 95% of the global production of containers, which is the outcome of several factors, particularly its export-oriented economy and lower labor costs.
+China accounts for approximately 90 to 95% of the global container production, which is largely due to several factors, including its export-oriented economy and lower labor costs.
 Top container manufacturers include China International Marine Container Group (CIMC; the world’s largest shipping container manufacturer with an annual capacity of 2 million containers), Singamas Container Holdings, CXIC Group Containers (CXIC), China Eastern Containers (CEC), and China COSCO Shipping.
-Considering that China has a positive trade balance, notably in the manufacturing sector, which highly depends on containerization, it is a logical strategy to have containers manufactured at that location.
-This enables a free movement since, once produced, a new container is immediately moved to a nearby export activity (factory or distribution center), then loaded and brought to a container port.
+Considering that China has a positive trade balance, particularly in the manufacturing sector, which heavily relies on containerization, it is a logical strategy to manufacture containers at that location.
+This enables a free movement, as once produced, a new container is immediately moved to a nearby export activity (factory or distribution center), then loaded and brought to a container port.
 Therefore, a long-distance empty repositioning is not required for the newly manufactured container.
 Every container utilization strategy must thus take into account production and location costs.
 As container availability has become of strategic importance to trade, several governments, such as the Ministry of Ports, Shipping, and Waterways in India, have initiated steps to increase the domestic production of containers, thereby reducing their dependence on Chinese manufacturers.

-The great majority of containers are owned either by maritime shipping companies or container leasing companies.
+The majority of containers are owned by either maritime shipping companies or container leasing companies.
 With the beginning of containerization in the 1970s, a container leasing industry emerged to offer flexibility in managing containerized assets, enabling shipping companies to cope with temporal and geographical fluctuations in demand.
-Following a period of growth correlated with the ebbs and flows of global trade, the leasing industry went through a period of consolidation in the 1990s, like the container shipping industry.
-Container ownership is now roughly divided equally between container leasing and maritime shipping companies, where the share of shipping lines reached 59.8% in 2008 but declined to 48% in 2021.
+Following a period of growth correlated with the ebbs and flows of global trade, the leasing industry underwent a period of consolidation in the 1990s, similar to the container shipping industry.
+Container ownership is now roughly divided equally between container leasing and maritime shipping companies, with the share of shipping lines reaching 59.8% in 2008 but declining to 48% in 2021.
 This ownership of containers by shipping lines can be explained by the following:

-• A growing level of intermodal integration and control in which maritime shippers interact with port terminal operators (some directly operate port terminals such as APM) as well as with inland transport systems such as railways and inland ports.
-In such a context, controlling container assets enables more efficient use of the transport chain.
+- A growing level of intermodal integration and control in which maritime shippers interact with port terminal operators (some directly operate port terminals such as APM), as well as with inland transport systems such as railways and inland ports.
+In this context, controlling container assets enables a more efficient use of the transport chain.

 At the beginning of the 2020s, about 60% of the equipment available for lease was controlled by five leasing companies with fleets exceeding 1 million TEU.
 If the 13 largest leasing companies are considered, they account for 90% of the global container leasing market and control the equivalent of 10.7 million TEU.
 Shipping and leasing companies often have contradictory strategies for using their container assets.
-From the point of view of shipping companies, their containers are secondary assets enabling more efficient utilization of their ships through a higher level of cargo control.
+From the perspective of shipping companies, their containers are secondary assets that enable more efficient utilization of their ships through a higher level of cargo control.
 Consequently, they maximize their ship usage, which is their primary asset, and a container is a tool for this purpose.

 For leasing companies, containers are their main assets, and the goal is to amortize their investments through leasing arrangements.
-These arrangements come into three major categories that differ in terms of the length of the lease and who is responsible for the repositioning of empty containers.
+These arrangements fall into three major categories, differing in terms of lease length and responsibility for repositioning empty containers.
 In the past, maritime shippers relied extensively on leasing.
-Still, recent trends underline their more active role in managing container assets, particularly because a container spends a large share of its life span idle or being repositioned.
+Still, recent trends underscore their more active role in managing container assets, particularly because a container spends a large share of its lifespan idle or being repositioned.
 With the horizontal integration of carriers and terminal operators, container ownership and leasing are perceived from a supply chain resilience perspective.

 2. The Chassis Market

 Chassis fleets are also an important element of the container market as they are necessary to carry containers by road and sometimes within terminals.
-Chassis are designed to be interoperable as they are designed to carry any ISO container, although some chassis may be restricted to specific container lengths, such as 20 feet.
-Some chassis are adjustable to carry containers between 20 and 40 feet, while others can be adjusted to handle less common container sizes such as 53 feet (domestic containers).
-Even if containers are international transport units either owned by ocean carriers or leased by container leasing companies, their transport between international markets relies on separate regional chassis provision segments.
-The ownership of containers and chassis is usually separate as each carrier within an intermodal transportation chain controls its own equipment and relies on different chassis provision markets.
+Chassis are designed to be interoperable as they are designed to carry any ISO container.
+However, some chassis may be restricted to specific container lengths, such as 20 feet.
+Some chassis are adjustable to carry containers between 20 and 40 feet in length, while others can be adjusted to handle less common container sizes, such as 53 feet (domestic containers).
+Even if containers are international transport units, either owned by ocean carriers or leased by container leasing companies, their transport between international markets relies on separate regional chassis provision segments.
+The ownership of containers and chassis is usually separate, as each carrier within an intermodal transportation chain controls its equipment and relies on different chassis provision markets.

 In addition to its transport function, a chassis can also be used to store containers at terminals and distribution centers.

-• Storage units.
+- Storage units.
 Chassis can be used at terminals and distribution centers to store containers for a period of time.
-At terminals, the usage of chassis for storage is called wheeled operations.
+At terminals, chassis are used for storage, which is called wheeled operations.

 The chassis market is a derived demand of a derived demand.
 It exists to support container movements, which support trade and commercial flows.
 The demand for chassis depends on the demand for container shipping, which, in turn, depends on the demand for goods shipped across long distances, especially by sea.
 Therefore, the chassis market is prone to lag effects and adjustments, as chassis providers seek to match chassis fleets, commonly organized into regional pools, with regional container movements.
 The chassis market can be considered from a supply and demand perspective:

-• Chassis demand.
+- Chassis demand.
 Using chassis for drayage by motor carriers or terminal operations at port and rail terminals.
-For motor carriers, the demand is delimited to a regional area representing the usual distance the containers are carried from intermodal terminals to cargo owners.
+For motor carriers, demand is delimited by a regional area representing the usual distance the containers are carried from intermodal terminals to cargo owners.

 3. Empty Container Flows

-A container is a transport as well as a production unit that moves as an export, import, or repositioning flow.
+A container is both a transport and a production unit that moves as part of an export, import, or repositioning flow.
 Once a container has been unloaded, another transport leg must be found, as moving an empty container is almost as costly as moving a full container.
 Irrespective of whether it is loaded, a container consumes the same amount of space and, therefore, requires the same transport capacity.
 Shipping companies need containers to maintain their operations and level of service along the port network they call.
 Containers arriving in a market as imports must eventually leave, either empty or full.
 The longer the delay, the higher the cost.

 In an ideal situation, an inbound container would find an outbound load nearby once it has been unloaded.
 Repositioning thus begins after a container has been unloaded and involves costs that the shippers must assume.
 This cost is thus reflected in the costs paid by producers and consumers.
 Also, empty containers represent development opportunities for export markets as every disequilibrium tends to impose a readjustment of transport rates and can act as an indirect export subsidy.
 Firms taking advantage of this may reduce, likely temporarily, their transport costs.

 An increasing number of containers are repositioned empty because cargo cannot be found for a return leg.
-The outcome has been a growth in the repositioning costs as shippers attempt to manage the utilization level of their containerized assets.
+The outcome has been an increase in repositioning costs as shippers attempt to manage the utilization levels of their containerized assets.
 The positioning of empty containers is one of the most complex problems concerning global freight distribution.
-A highlighted issue is that, under normal circumstances, about 2.5 million TEUs of containers are being stored empty, waiting to be used.
+A highlighted issue is that, under normal circumstances, about 2.5 million TEUs of containers are stored empty, waiting to be used.
 Empties thus account for about 10% of existing container assets and 20.5% of global port handling.
 The major causes of this problem include:

-• Repositioning costs.
+- Repositioning costs.
 They include a combination of inland transport and international transport costs.
-If they are low enough, a trade imbalance could endure without much impact as containers get repositioned without much of a burden on the shipping industry.
-Repositioning costs can also get lower if imbalances are acute, as carriers (and possibly terminal operators) will offer discounts for flows in the reverse direction of dominant flows.
-However, if costs are high, particularly for repositioning containers inland, shortages of containers may appear in export markets.
+If they are low enough, a trade imbalance could persist without significant impact, as containers are repositioned with minimal burden on the shipping industry.
+Repositioning costs can also decrease if imbalances are severe, as carriers (and possibly terminal operators) may offer discounts for flows in the reverse direction of dominant flows.
+However, if costs are high, particularly for repositioning containers inland, container shortages may appear in export markets.

-• Revenue generation.
+- Revenue generation.
 Shipowners allocate their containers to maximize their revenue, not necessarily the economic opportunities of their customers.
 Given trade imbalances and the higher container rates they impose on the inbound trip for transpacific pendulum routes, shipowners often opt to reposition their containers back to Asian export markets instead of waiting for the availability of an export load.
-For instance, while a container could spend three to four weeks in the hinterland being loaded and brought back to the port, earning an income of about $800, the same time can be used to reposition the container across the Pacific to generate a return income of $3,000.
-The latter figure could be much higher in case of peak demand.
+For instance, while a container may spend three to four weeks in the hinterland being loaded and returned to the port, earning an income of approximately $800, the same time can be used to reposition the container across the Pacific, generating a return income of $3,000.
+The latter figure could be much higher during peak demand.

-• Manufacturing and leasing costs.
-If the costs of manufacturing new containers, or leasing existing units, are cheaper than repositioning them, which is possible over long distances, an accumulation can happen.
+- Manufacturing and leasing costs.
+If the cost of manufacturing new containers or leasing existing units is cheaper than repositioning them, which is possible over long distances, an accumulation can happen.
 Conversely, higher manufacturing or leasing costs may favor the repositioning of empty containers.
 Such a condition tends to be temporary as leasing costs and imbalances are correlated.

-• Slow steaming.
-Excess capacity and rising bunker fuel prices have incited maritime shipping companies to reduce the operational speed of their containerships from 21 knots to 19 knots, a practice known as slow steaming.
+- Slow steaming.
+Excess capacity and high bunker fuel prices can incite maritime shipping companies to reduce the operational speed of their containerships from 21 knots to 19 knots, a practice known as slow steaming.
 The resulting longer transoceanic journeys tie more container inventory in transit, promote transloading in the proximity of port terminals, and reduce the availability of containers inland.

 4. Repositioning Scales and Strategies